barry-waldbaum-rl/reat-vm-setup/README.md

 4. SSH to the base VM from GCP console to finish setup.

-5. Install 'vi', add 'trainee' user, put the user in the 'docker' group, and grant the user the ability to run 'sudo' (for RES install lab).
+5. Install 'vi', add user 'trainee', add the user to the 'docker' group, and give the student permissions to run Docker commands without entering 'sudo'.

 ```bash
 # install and set default editor to vim